storyblok/app-extension-auth/README.md

 ## Migrating v1 to v2

 The `@storyblok/app-extension-auth` v1 stored the access token in a cookie.
 However, in a future version of v2, the library will offer an adapter pattern, allowing you to store the access token elsewhere, such as in a dedicated database.
-And here are the breaking changes:
+The following breaking changes abstract the code to make this transition easier in the near future:

 ### `sessionCookieStore` → `getSessionStore`